 Choosing the best sunscreen for your family isn’t easy.
 The number of brands – new and old – packing the shelves seems endless and researchers are constantly churning out new findings on what ingredients are deemed ‘good’ and ‘bad’ for our health.
-For safe, effective protection for your family, here are 7 tips to keep in mind when choosing your sunscreen this summer, from eco boutique Lavish & Lime.
+For safe, effective protection for your family, here are 7 tips to keep in mind when choosing your sunscreen this summer.

 1. To get the most from your sunscreen, look for ‘broad spectrum protection’ meaning it protects against both UVB rays, which cause sunburn, and UVA rays, the leading cause of premature aging of the skin.
 All sunscreens protect against UVB rays, but only some protect against UVA.

-2. Titanium dioxide and zinc oxide are minerals and sunscreens containing minerals are best, according to the National Geographic Green Guide.
+2. Titanium dioxide and zinc oxide are minerals and sunscreens containing minerals are best.
 These two minerals reflect ultraviolet (UV) rays before they reach your skin, while other sunscreens use chemicals that absorb UV rays.
 Minerals also block both UVB and UVA rays.
 However, it’s worth noting that recent medical research has identified some concern around titanium dioxide.

 4. Choose a sunscreen that is water resistant because let’s face it, even if you’re not near water, you’re more than likely going to sweat at least a little with the heat or while working out.
 Keep in mind that water resistant and waterproof are not the same.
 Waterproof is actually considered an incorrect term when applied to sunscreen products, says the EWG, as no sunscreen product is completely waterproof.